rrTong/rtp_bootcamp_2_2020/tuesday/notes.md

 	k describe cm my-cm

 Can delete and create a new pod to update it

 	k delete pod my-pod

+### Using foo3.yaml

+Apply yaml to pod

+	k apply -f foo.yaml

+Observe pod

+	k describe pod

+Observe Environment Variables

+	k logs my-pad
+* ^ note that

+		color=black
+		location=naboo

+Restart pod

+If container seems to be running, `k exec`

+Two ways to pass information
+* environment variables
+* volume